 - 2 chairs,

-Payment is due in full on the Event registration form, or if invoiced by FBN, within 30 days or by March 1 of the year of the Event (whichever comes first).
-Any space not fully paid by March 1 will be subject to cancellation and reassignment without notice.
+Payment is due in full on the Event registration form.
+If an invoice is sent, payment is due within 30 days or by March 1 of the year of the Event (whichever comes first).
+Any space not fully paid by March 1 will be subject to cancellation without notice.
 All payments must be in U.S. Dollars.

 Use of Space

-Only the name of the Exhibiting Company listed on their registration will be displayed in the exhibit space, in the Event’s printed list of Exhibitors, and on Exhibitor badges.
-It is further agreed that the Exhibitor shall not assign, share or sublet any part of the exhibit space without the prior express written consent of Management.
-The Exhibitor agrees to only exhibit, advertise or promote those products or services for which it has authorization.
+Only the name of the Exhibiting Company listed on their registration will be displayed on the exhibit space and in the Event’s list of Exhibitors.
+It is further agreed that the Exhibitor shall not assign, share or sublet any part of the exhibit space without the prior express written consent of Management (in other words, no sharing of exhibit spaces with other companies is allowed).
+Exhibitor agrees to only exhibit, advertise, or promote those products or services for which it has authorization.

-An Exhibitor may cancel its participation in the Event by giving Management notice in writing.
-Cancellations made up to end of day January 17, 2020 will be subject to a $200 cancellation fee.
-If notice of cancellation is received January 18, 2020, or later, the entire exhibit fee is due as a cancellation charge.
+Exhibit space cancellations made through December 31, 2022 will be subject to a $500 cancellation fee.
+The exhibit space fee will not be refunded after December 31, 2022.
 In the event of cancellation, Management has the right to use the space for its own convenience, including selling the space to another Exhibitor, without rebate or allowance to the canceled Exhibitor.
-Both FBN and Management assume no responsibility for having included the name or description of the cancelled Exhibitor in programs, news releases, publicity, or other material.
+Both FBN and Management assume no responsibility for having included the name or description of the canceled Exhibitor in programs, news releases, publicity, or other material.